 As previously mentioned, a land trust is a great tool but can be limited if used alone.
 It’s not intended to be your entire asset protection strategy, but rather a piece of it.
 Recall that properties in LLCs are generally ‘pooled’ legally, unless you use a Series LLC of course.

 We’ve found that asset protection works best in layers.
 A land trust is a great first layer of anonymity.
 If your land-trust-owned property is also owned by an LLC or a Series within a Series LLC, that’s another layer.
 From there, attorneys and CPAs can pile on even more layers such as enhanced anonymity, the addition of a shell corporation, and plenty of other legal and tax tricks.

-Land trusts aren’t identical in all states.
+Land trust eligibility isn't the same in all states.
 The only universal pieces of the land trust formation process are these: